jwebking/newReactProject/README.md

 # newReactProject
-boiler plate I made for starting new simple React projects without create-react-app
+boiler plate I'm working on for starting new simple React projects without create-react-app